 The Titan Fitness Functional Trainer is much like the functional trainer you’d find in a commercial gym, in that it uses commercial-grade materials, but comes in a home gym footprint.

 The Titan Fitness Functional Trainer dominates this category because it comes with seven different attachments, more than 1,000 adjustment positions, and a multi-grip pull-up bar for a great price (around $2,500).
-Plus, at 64 inches wide it’s more compact than other models so it can fit in more home gyms.
+Plus, at 64 inches wide it’s more compact than other models so it can fit in more home gyms, bringing a commercial experience with a smaller footprint.

 coop using titan fitness functional trainer with arms in cables lunging forward